 American Gold Eagle 1 oz Coin

-These 1 oz Gold Eagles are available as low as $109.99 over spot!
+These 1 oz Gold Eagles are available at just $89.99 over spot in any quantity!

 The 1 oz American Gold Eagle has a weight, purity and content that is exclusively backed by the United States Government.
 As one of the most popular coins in the world, each Gold Eagle has a face value of $50.